euyuw2/final-project-group-6-spicy-chicken/meeting-notes/week1.md

     * Resolve exactly what to work on and what to omit
 * Research what software and libraries are needed
 * Setup development/build environment

+## Commits made:
+* Numerous commits were made submitting our summaries and papers we've used.
+* Also commited our current Paper